masagrator/ReverseNX-RT/README.md

 * Change Docked DDR (doesn't show up if system control is enabled and if game didn't use GetDefaultDisplayResolution even once)
 * Save settings

 Some games utilize Default Display Resolution to set game's output resolution.
-List of known compatible games is at the bottom of README.
+List of known compatible games can be found [HERE](tree/compatible_games).
 Some games may use that function, but do nothing with the result (For example `Dragon Ball: Xenoverse 2`)

 ---